delta750/coreui/src/cui/docs/src/components/tutorial.md

 ```
 ### Trying it out with conditional lazy loading.

-Now rebuilding the project and refreash the test page should cause the page to render simliar to our prior examples.
-The only diffrence this time is the in page code will make additional `http` request on launch to get the component `helloWorld` assets.
+Now rebuilding the project and refresh the test page should cause the page to render similar to our prior examples.
+The only difference this time is the in page code will make additional `http` request on launch to get the component `helloWorld` assets.
 But, lets try to load this resource conditionally.
 To do that, lets create a second test page in the components `tests` folder.
-Lets call this one `helloWolrd-lazy.html` and bootstrap it with the same `base-test.html`.
-The only difference here is we will add a few different elements to the page.
-The script section has also changed so that is is going to attempt to find specific elements and load them only if them using the `cui.load` function if elments are found.
+Lets call this one `helloWolrd-lazy.html` and bootstrap it with the same `base-test.html` page used in the prior test page.

+This time, lets create a few elements that are all the same from the beginning.
+On the first test we dont want the conditional to exist so nothing should load.
+IF you use chrome when testing, watch the network tab.
+The helloWolrd resources should not be called as the conditional will not be meet never meet.

 ```html
 <!doctype html>